-Not only are artichokes super healthy for the liver, but they are also one of the best prebiotic foods around.
+Not only are artichokes extremely healthy for the liver, but they are also one of the best prebiotic foods around.
 They contain between 3% and 20% inulin, one of the most common prebiotics.

 The second richest food in prebiotic components like inulin is chicory root.
-You can find it in health food stores to be included in meals, or prepared as a natural infusion.
+You can find it in health food stores ready to be included in meals, or, alternatively, to be prepared as a natural infusion.

 Garlic contains roughly 15% inulin.
 So how about drinking a glass of water every morning with fresh garlic juice?
 Your health will thank you for it!

-Onions contain between 5% and 8% inulin, and they can be eaten raw or cooked.
+Onions contain between 5% and 8% inulin, and you can eat them raw or cooked.

-Leeks provide between 3% and 10% inulin, and are perfect for improving intestinal microflora health.
+Leeks provide between 3% and 10% inulin, and are therefore perfect for improving intestinal microflora health.

-Wheat germ is another prebiotic food that can be included in your diet.
+Wheat germ is another prebiotic food that you can include in your diet.
 It provides 5% of these types of substances.

-If consumed cooked, and always in moderation (so as to prevent weight gain), this will provide you with 5% prebiotics.
+If you consume this cooked, and always in moderation (so as to prevent weight gain), it will provide you with 5% prebiotics.